motunrayomitide/Capstone-Customer-Data/README.md

 1. Remove Duplicates
 2. Handle missing Values
 3. Convert dates
-4. convert Cancelled column to 1 or 0.
+4. Convert Cancelled column to 1 or 0.

 ## Tools used